DanielBMarkham/Info-Ops/manuscript/chapter21.md

 One of the biggest anti-patterns I see in corporate work management systems is using them as some kind of weird requirements tool.
 People understand that nobody does Use Cases any more, so they try to stick all the stuff they might have stuck into a too-long Use Case into a too long User Story.

 You try to tell these folks that User Story titles are simply symbolic placeholders for future conversations, and you get blank stares.
-That's because they know there has to be sorts of important information that goes along with the user story, but you seem to be telling them to forget about it.
+That's because they know there has to be all sorts of important information that goes along with the user story, but you seem to be telling them to forget about it.
 It sounds like crazy talk.

-Once you understand Structured Analysis, however, you realized that yes, there is a bunch of stuff that goes along with any user story, but very little of it has to do with the user story itself.
+Once you understand Structured Analysis, however, you realize that yes, there is a bunch of stuff that goes along with any user story, but very little of it has to do with the user story itself.
 Instead it exists as part of the model up the pyramid somewhere.
 And it's always changing, maturing.
 It's the intersection where the detail comes out.
 The last thing in the world you want to do is somehow extract the entire analysis model from one person's head and stick it in the notes section for a user story three months before anybody starts work on it.

 Yes, you have detail.
 You just don't have the right, current, relevant detail.

 What you want to do is just the opposite: keep your user stories in as simplistic a format as possible, pointing back to where they appear in the analysis.
 Then, just before you decide to work on one, snapshot what you know when you start just the same way you snapshot the codebase before you start coding.
 It's the same thing.
-The structure you create in terms of writing code or developing tech has to exist alongside of other behaviors and supplementals at the System Realized level.
+The structure you create in terms of writing code or developing tech has to exist alongside other behaviors and supplementals at the System Realized level.
 But it also has to exist alongside the behavior, structure, and supplementals of the analysis pyramid that begot it.

 E-gads, the last thing you want is a backlog nobody can read or understand all at once, stuffed full of "user stories" whack-full of notes from all over the place, put in by who-knows-who nobody-knows-how long ago.